wooisjin/MSMR-2019/README.md

 # MSMR-2019
-Music Sequencer Mixed Reality Software
+Music Sequencer Mixed Reality Software made for VTHACKS 2019

-Made for VTHACKS 2019
+This application is a mixed reality utility designed for the Microsoft HoloLens.
+It allows users to manipulate sounds and its individual beats for an easy experience of creating music.
+The sounds are consisted of guitar, piano, drums, bass, and user customized sounds that can be recorded inside the application through the HoloLens built-in microphone.

-## Contributors
+## Authors

 * Gence Yalcin
 * Woo Jin An
 * Tilden Fernandez
 * Nicky Huynh

-## Made with:
+## Built With:

 [Unity](https://github.com/Unity-Technologies) - The Main Engine